3nvi/hellenic-space-agency/site/content/about.md

   - name: George Nounesis
     link: http://www.rrp.demokritos.gr/file/Biomolecular%20Physics/nounesis_english2010.pdf
     role: Vice-President
-    bio: "George Nounesis was until recently the Director & Chairman of the\nBoard of the National Centre for Scientific Research “Demokritos”\n(2017-2019).
-During his tenure he is credited with the “Expansion of\nthe NCSRD Infrastructure Project” a 48 MEuros construction project\nco-financed, by the European Investment Bank and the State of\nGreece and also the rapid growth of technology transfer to start ups\nand multinationals.
-Dr. Nounesis studied Physics at the National and\nKapodistrian University of Athens.
-He obtained his PhD at the School\nof Physics and Astronomy of the University of Minnesota.
-He\ncompleted a three-year Postdoctoral training at the Chemistry Department of the Massachusetts\nInstitute of Technology and the Executive Education Program on “Innovation for Economic Development”at the Harvard Kennedy School of Government.
-Prior to returning to Greece he held Research Staffappointments at the Center for Materials Science and Engineering at MIT and at the Francis Bitter National Magnet Laboratory.
+    bio: "George Nounesis is the Director & Chairman of the Board of the National Centre for Scientific Research “Demokritos” since 2017.
+Dr. Nounesis obtained his PhD at the School of Physics and Astronomy of the University of Minnesota and completed a three-year Postdoctoral training at the Chemistry Department of the Massachusetts Institute of Technology and the Executive Education Program on “Innovation for Economic Development” at the Harvard Kennedy School of Government.
+      \nHe has held Research Staff appointments at the Center for Materials Science and Engineering at MIT and at the Francis Bitter National Magnet Laboratory.
-      \n\nHe has spent sabbatical leaves at the Centre de Recherche Paul Pascal at CNRS and the Chemistry Department of the University of Bordeaux I as an Invited Professor.
-His research is mainly focused on structural and thermodynamic studies of nano-structured soft materials as well as of biomolecules, primarily proteins.
+      He has spent sabbatical leaves at the Centre de Recherche Paul Pascal at CNRS and the Chemistry Department of the University of Bordeaux I as an Invited Professor.
-      For his work he has received awards and distinctions from the American Society for Reproductive Medicine, the John S. Latsis Public Benefit Foundation, the Empirikion Foundation, the United States Department of the Navy and the Graduate School of the University of Minnesota"
+      His research focuses on structural and thermodynamic studies of nano-structured soft materials as well as biomolecules, primarily proteins.
+He has received awards and distinctions from the American Society for Reproductive Medicine, the United States Department of the Navy and the Graduate School of the University of Minnesota. "
     avatar: "/assets/nounesis.jpg"
   - link: http://users.ntua.gr/karank
     name: Kostantinos Karantzalos